AhmedAbdelhamid19/System-Design/docs/8-nosql-types-consistency-and-duplication.md

 - RF (Replication Factor): number of nodes holding a copy of data.
 - W (Write quorum): minimum nodes that must acknowledge a write.
 - R (Read quorum): minimum nodes that must respond to a read.
-- Strong consistency can be achieved if R + W > RF.
+- Strong consistency can be achieved if R + W > RF, for example if you have 5 DB all for read and write, then if you made write to 3 DB and read from 3 DB then you guarantee to take latest data in read query (with read, check overhead)..
+- Not strong consistency if R + W <= RF (some time you may accept stale data, another you are lucky and get most recent data)

 ## Why NoSQL is more horizontally scalable